 There are some incredibly intricate marble carvings inside the church that were created by the acclaimed Greek sculptor George Kaparias.

 You can also stop by the “gallery of the church”.
 This free-to-enter exhibit showcases 43 gorgeous oil paintings donated by Alexander Sideris.

-Browse the Exhibits at the Folklore Museum
+Visit the Glossa Folklore Museum

-The museum is housed inside a traditional two-storey house and could essentially be considered a “living museum” that depicts how traditional life once was on the island.
+The Folklore Museum of Glossa is a worthy stopping point during your time in the village.
+The “living museum” is set inside a traditional two-story house and depicts how traditional life once was on the island.

 Traditional Greek cuisine is simple and unpretentious.
 The cosy tavernas of Glossa, filled with friendly locals, are the perfect embodiment of this.

-Plateia cafe is a great choice.
-The little taverna is a great place to enjoy al fresco dining as you tuck into home cooked meze dishes, or classic mains such as stifado and giouvetsi.
+Plateia Cafe is a great choice.
+The little taverna is a great place to enjoy al fresco dining as you tuck into home-cooked meze dishes or classic mains such as stifado and giouvetsi.